USCbiostats/fmcmc/README.md

 ```

     ##      par1      par2      par3
-    ## 0.5057011 0.5057011 0.5057011
+    ## 0.5593119 0.5593119 0.5593119

 ## Automatic stop

 Now, suppose that the algorithm actually takes a lot of time to actually
 reach stationary state, then it would be nice to actually sample from
 the posterior distribution once convergence has been reached.
 In the
-following example we use multiple chains and the Gelman diagnostic to
+following example we use multiple chains and the Gelman-Rubin diagnostic
-check for convergence of the chain:
+to check for convergence of the chain:

 ``` r
 set.seed(1215) # Same seed as before